 New Rochelle home prices are not only among the most expensive in New York, but New Rochelle real estate also consistently ranks among the most expensive in America.

-New Rochelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, New Rochelle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Rochelle are a mix of both white- and blue-collar jobs.
 Overall, New Rochelle is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in New Rochelle who work in management occupations (11.23%), sales jobs (9.99%), and office and administrative support (9.98%).

 One of the nice things about New Rochelle is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in New Rochelle, however, is that residents on average have to contend with a long commute, spending on average 31.45 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the city are by private automobile, New Rochelle is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the New Rochelle area by reducing both traffic and air pollution.